silnrsi/oxttools/docs/USAGE.md

 Note: makeoxt requires Python 3.
 If you need to type 'python3' (rather than 'python') to run Python 3, then substitute 'python3' for 'python' in the above command.

+Note: The installation process uses setuptools.
+If it is not installed, you'll need `sudo apt-get install python3-setuptools`.

+Note: makeoxt uses lxml.
+If it is not installed, you'll need to install python3-lxml.

 ## Usage
-- Copy WORDLIST (.txt, .dic/.aff, .xml) to the working folder
+- Copy WORDLIST (.txt, .dic/.aff, .xml) to the working folder (see below for details on format)
 - From command prompt enter the command:
 ```
 makeoxt -d WORDLIST -l "Name of Language" -t SCRIPTTYPE LANGTAG OUTPUT.oxt